Updated 8/31/2022 at 1:30 PM

 Monkeypox can be spread from person to person, or from animals to humans.
 It was first found in colonies of research monkeys in 1958; however, it did not originate with, and is not limited to, monkeys.

 What are the symptoms of monkeypox?

-People with monkeypox may also develop the following symptoms:
+People with monkeypox may also develop the following flu-like symptoms:

 muscle ache or backache

 Symptoms typically last two to four weeks.
 Some people may have the flu-like symptoms before the rash; the rash, before flu-like symptoms; or just the rash by itself.

 If you suspect you may have monkeypox or have been exposed to someone with monkeypox, you should see your doctor or health care provider.